orsdev/Note/README.md

 ## About

-An online todo list web app
+An online todo web app

 ## Built With